skellis46/slipbox/two women dancing.md

 type: "article"
 platform: "ijsd"
 current-status: "in-progress"
-status-updated: "20210824"
+status-updated: "20210825"
 csl: /Users/ac1906/Dropbox/pandoc/chicago-note-bibliography-16th-edition.csl
 ---

-# Lithium dance: screendance hidden in plain sight
+# Lithium dance (hidden in plain sight)
 (in plain sight | Dancing reserve | Ambivalence and wonder in three minutes of dancing | The case of two people dancing | Hidden in plain sight)

 > When two people dance, their movements and actions and thoughts and perceptions are entrained by the larger organization, the dancing itself.[@noe_strange_2015 Chapter 2 Reorganizing Ourselves, n.p.]